claby2/portfolio/README.md

 ### API Key (optional)

-This application does not require an API key but you may supply one yourself to decrease the rate limit.
+This application does not require an API key but you may supply one yourself to raise the rate limit.

 To use your own API key, you may do the following:
 1. Create a file in the directory named `config.js`